jadamsowers/trailhead/planning/features.md

 - [ ] Add grubmaster request functionality
 - [ ] Add gear request functionality
-- [ ] Store emergency contact information and phone number with account
+- [x] Store emergency contact information and phone number with account
-  - [ ] If the user updates during signup, update the account
+  - [x] If the user updates during signup, update the account
+  - [x] Created Profile page for users to view and edit contact information

 ## Accessibility Improvements
 Make the app more accessible for all users